Tylas11/XivParty/README.md

 By default buffs are sorted debuffs first, then buffs by various categories.
 This can be disabled to revert back to the game's original order, which is sometimes random and based on when the buff was added to the game.

 You can customize the sorting order by editing the file bufforder.lua.
 Just reorder the lines of the list.
 Do not change the IDs.
 The name strings are not used by the addon and are only there for readability.
 Save the file as UTF-8 without BOM or ANSI (however this will destroy the Japanese translations).

+## Job Specific Settings
+Can be toggled separately for each job using the "job" command.
+While on a job with enabled job specific settings, the following commands will only affect the settings of that job: range, filter, customOrder.
+Switching jobs will automatically apply a job's specific settings, or the global settings when none present or disabled.

 ## Creating Custom Layouts
 A layout consists of an XML file in XivParty/layouts and image files in XivParty/assets.
 Constants defining positions, offsets, sizes, fonts and colors of various UI elements are exposed in the XML file, so editing the LUA files should not be necessary in most cases.